Apple Platform SSO & Microsoft Kerberos

 A few important details about the configuration above:

 Realm: To find the correct value for your environment login to https://entra.microsoft.com select the Identity Blade and select Overview.
-The primary domain is the value defined here.
+The primary domain is listed there.

 Principal Name.
 Notice that I’ve left this at the default because in my environment UPN is the email address which is the format EntraID is expecting.

 Preferred KDCs.
-Notice the format is different.
-For AD it’s kerberos:/// but for EntraID it’s kkdcp://.
+Notice the format is different than the other payload.
+For AD it’s kerberos:// but for EntraID it’s kkdcp://.
 Make sure you change the domain to your own primary EntraID domain.